Al Jaffee, longtime Mad magazine cartoonist, dead at 102

 Mad magazine, with its wry, sometimes pointed send-ups of politics and culture, was essential reading for teens and preteens during the baby-boom era and inspiration for countless future comedians.
 Few of the magazine's self-billed "Usual Gang of Idiots" contributed as much - and as dependably - as the impish, bearded cartoonist.
 For decades, virtually every issue featured new material by Jaffee.
 His collected "Fold-Ins," taking on everyone in his unmistakably broad visual style from the Beatles to TMZ, was enough for a four-volume box set published in 2011.

-Readers savored his Fold-Ins like dessert, turning to them on the inside back cover after looking through such other favorites as Don Martin's "Spy. vs. Spy" and Dave Berg's "The Lighter Side."
+Readers savored his Fold-Ins like dessert, turning to them on the inside back cover after looking through such other favorites as Antonio Prohías' "Spy vs. Spy" and Dave Berg's "The Lighter Side."
 The premise, originally a spoof of the old Sports Illustrated and Playboy magazine foldouts, was that you started with a full-page drawing and question on top, folded two designated points toward the middle and produced a new and surprising image, along with the answer.

 The Fold-In was supposed to be a onetime gag, tried out in 1964 when Jaffee satirized the biggest celebrity news of the time: Elizabeth Taylor dumping her husband, Eddie Fisher, in favor of "Cleopatra" co-star Richard Burton.
 Jaffee first showed Taylor and Burton arm in arm on one side of the picture, and on the opposite side a young, handsome man being held back by a policeman.

-Note: This story has been corrected to show that Antonio Prohías was the creator of the "Spy vs. Spy" comic strip.